Access to Nursing and Health Professions (evening class)

 The course supports student through the UCAS application system for entry into higher education institutions throughout the UK and Northern Ireland.

-With the demands of this Level 3 programme and the need to achieve, students are expected to complete successfully the pre access programme which is available from January until May of the academic year, however if this is not possible arrangements for an in-class assessment can be made to enable the student to gain a place.
-Students for the evening part time provision must be able to word process, use email and have access to broadband, this is essential as all students are expected to fully utilise e-books and moodle to support their part time fast track education.
+With the demands of this Level 3 programme and the need to achieve, students are expected to complete successfully the Pre-Access programme which is available from January until May of the academic year, however if this is not possible arrangements for an in-class assessment can be made to enable the student to gain a place.

 Students will need to demonstrate on interview a genuine interest in people a positive attitude, the need to do well and a commitment and enthusiasm for study.
 Students need to be reliable, honest, trustworthy, well motivated and have integrity.